SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/README.md

 * Combinational delay in logic path determines the maximum speed of operation of digital logic circuits
 * Tclk > Tcq_A+ Tcomb + Tsetup_B
 * Tcq_A: propagation delay of Flop A
-* Tcombi: propogation delay of Combinational circuit
+* Tcombi: propagation delay of Combinational circuit
-* Tsetup_B: before the clock arrive at Flop B, the time duration to avail the data earlier to input of Flop_B
+* Tsetup_B: before the clock arrives at Flop B, the time duration to avail the data earlier to input of Flop_B
 * The Tclk must be such that data from DFF A to DFF B reaches in one clock cycle
 * fclk max =1/Tclk min
-* So, the clock Time must be less as possible to make fmax high; we need Cell that work fast to make Tclk small as possible
+* So, the clock Time must be less as possible to make fmax high; we need Cell that works fast to make Tclk small as possible
 * Then, Are Faster cells Sufficient?

 </details>